John-OConnell/CS5600_Computer_Systems/practicum1/README.md

 Running "make" in the project directory will build all test and evaluation executables.
 The test executables are called dllTest,\
 lruTest, and randTest.
 These are used to test the doubly linked list, LRU Cache, and Random Cache respectivley.
 The evaluation\
-executables are called lruEval and randEval.
-These are used to evaluate the LRU Cache and Random Cache respectively.
-In order to build\
+executables are called lruEval, lruEvalLoc, randEval, and randEvalLoc.
+These are used to evaluate the LRU Cache and Random Cache.\
+The lruEval and randEval files randomly access stored messages, while the lruEvalLoc and randEvalLoc files use temporal locality,\
+where different subsets of messages are accessed more frequently for certain periods.
+In order to build just the test files or\
-just the test files or just the evaluation files, run "make test" or "make eval".
-Running "make clean" will remove all executables\
+just the evaluation files, run "make test" or "make eval".
+Running "make clean" will remove all executables and all messages from\
-and all messages from messages directory.
+the messages directory.

 Finally, it is advised to use a cache size of 3 for testing and 16 for evaluation.
 The cache size can be set by the global variable\
 CACHESIZE found in the cache.h header file.